keckelt/Python-Heatmap-and-Scatterplot-Matrix/README.md

 jupyter notebook
 ```

-Goto http://localhost:8888/ and create a new notebook
+Goto http://localhost:8888/ and create a new notebook.

 ## Tasks